cavalab/srbench/CONTRIBUTING.md

   5. `requirements.txt` *(optional)*: a pypi requirements file.
 The script will run `pip install -r requirements.txt` if this file is found, before proceeding.
   5. `install.sh` *(optional)*: a bash script that installs your method.
   **Note: scripts should not require sudo permissions.
 The library and include paths should be directed to conda environment; the environmental variable `$CONDA_PREFIX` specifies the path to the environment.
+  6. `Dockerfile` *(optional)*: we will try to dockerize all algorithms.
+You can optionally have a `Dockerfile` inside your `algorithms/your-submission` folder to describe specific images for running your algorithm.
+If no file is provided, it will use `alg-Dockerfile` for your container.
+You can specify the image as you like, as long as you have as minimal dependences the python packages described in `base_environment.yml`, as they are used to run the experiment scripts.
+See [algorithms/tir/Dockerfile][this example] in case you want to use a custom image. *Notice that there is a workflow to build the docker images and push them to dockerhub*.
-  6. **do not include your source code**. use `install.sh` to pull it from a stable source repository.
+  7. **do not include your source code**. use `install.sh` to pull it from a stable source repository.

 ### model compatibility with sympy